swiftlang/swift-evolution/proposals/NNNN-lifetime-dependency.md

 ```

 Where `borrowing` or `consuming` would indicate that the returned value has a lifetime dependency on `self`.
-We expect that the lifetime notation would be mandatory for any property that provided a `~Escaping` value.
+We expect that the lifetime notation would be mandatory for any property that provided a `~Escapable` value.

 #### Lifetime Dependencies for Escapable Types

-This proposal has deliberately limited the application of lifetime dependencies to return types that are `~Escapable`.
+This proposal has deliberately limited the application of lifetime dependencies to return types that are nonescapable.
-This simplifies the model by identifying `~Escapable` types as exactly those types that can carry such dependencies.
+This simplifies the model by identifying nonescapable types as exactly those types that can carry such dependencies.
 It also helps simplify the enforcement of lifetime constraints by guaranteeing that constrained values cannot escape before being returned.
 Most importantly, this restriction helps ensure that the new semantics (especially lifetime dependency inference) cannot accidentally break existing code.
 We expect that in the future, additional investigation can reveal a way to relax this restriction.